Ian-VA/pisis/README.rst

 .. image:: https://badge.fury.io/py/pysis.svg
     :target: http://badge.fury.io/py/pysis

 An updated toolkit for using USGS Isis in Python.
+Features:

 * A pysis fork that actually works with newer versions of USGS Isis
 * A new method for retrieving data from pixels via pixelinfo.py